kholkinilia/war_of_ages/README.md

 ```

 Last beat is to install music (it's optional actually).
-Just put the music you like to play during the lobby in `client/resources/sounds/lobby_music.{whatever extention is (except of mp3)}`.
+Just put the music you like to play during the lobby in `client/resources/sounds/lobby_music.{wav, ogg, flac}`.
-And also you can install a battle music into `client/resources/sounds/battle_music.{whatever extention is (except of mp3)}`.
+And also you can install a battle music into `client/resources/sounds/battle_music.{wav, ogg, flac}`.